thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 <br>

-We will observe changes in routing tables after OSPF reconverges.
+Observe changes in routing tables after OSPF reconverges.

 Determine if R3 is currently receiving OSPF Hello messages from 1.1.1.1 (R1) on E0/0.